AmberAiwohi/my386blog/_posts/2023-03-13-data-collection.md

 # Data Collection
 ## Tools
-Python and specifically the Requests and Beautiful Soup packages were used to web scrape [this collection of superhero movies](https://www.imdb.com/list/ls074940992/?sort=list_order,asc&st_dt=&mode=detail&page=1).
+Python, and specifically the Requests and Beautiful Soup packages, were used to web scrape [this collection of superhero movies](https://www.imdb.com/list/ls074940992/?sort=list_order,asc&st_dt=&mode=detail&page=1).
 Because I'm not gaining any monetary value or praise from the data I scraped, it is ethical for me to use this data as I strive to increase my data analysis skills.
 I implemented good scraping practices by not changing or ignoring any information found on the website as I created the dataframe.
-I also would like to thank the creators of the website for compiling all the information in one place.
+I also would like to thank the creators of the website for providing this information.
 Below is how I web scraped and created the movies dataframe.

 ## Step 1: Create Beautiful Soup Object
-After choosing which website you wanted to scrape, load the url into an object.
+After choosing which website you want to scrape, create a url object.
 ```
 url = "https://www.imdb.com/list/ls074940992/"
 ```